 At the urging of National Security Advisor John Bolton, President Trump is reportedly considering withdrawal from the Intermediate-Range Nuclear Forces (INF) treaty, a landmark agreement heralded as the first U.S.-Soviet arms-control pact that brought about the elimination of an entire class of weapons rather than simply a cap on deployment numbers.
 Though the immediate, ostensible reason for withdrawal is a series of Russian violations of the treaty, the strategic locus of the decision seems to be China.
 Indeed, few of the present calls for withdrawal argue for renewed deployments of the Pershing II, the intermediate-range nuclear weapons system which was the nemesis of the Soviet SS-20 during the 1980s; rather, the motivation is to free the United States to develop intermediate-range systems to counter China’s vast and sophisticated conventional missile arsenal.
 Proponents of INF withdrawal have made several compelling arguments that deserve earnest engagement: that withdrawal will be beneficial for the security of the United States and its allies, allow the United States to steady the military balance in East Asia, and allow a more cost-effective solution for countering Chinese anti-access/area denial capabilities.

 Key to the implementation of this strategy is Japan.
 It is home to the most extensive U.S. basing structure in Asia, the only forward-deployed aircraft carrier in the U.S. Navy fleet, and a powerful military of its own.
-It is no mystery why Chinese missile test ranges are force multiplier, boosting the effectiveness of the units stationed there, in this case its location just off the Asia mainland means that U.S. and Japanese bases fall within range of scores of Chinese intermediate-range cruise and ballistic missiles.
+It is no mystery why Chinese missile test ranges are designed to mimic the fortifications of Japanese bases.
+Japan’s geography usually functions as a force multiplier, boosting the effectiveness of the units stationed there, in this case its location just off the Asia mainland means that U.S. and Japanese bases fall within range of scores of Chinese intermediate-range cruise and ballistic missiles.
 Few countries face a more dire intermediate missile threat.
 Hence as the United States considers its next steps post-INF withdrawal, it will be critical to maintain a deep awareness of how withdrawal will impact Japan’s security, the integrity of the alliance, and Japanese domestic politics.

 It is no mystery why Chinese missile test ranges are designed to mimic the fortifications of Japanese bases